-Walking out of the tasting room it was just as well we were about to make a diversion before the next winery because the palate (and the mind) needed time to clear after what we'd encountered.
+As we walked out, it was just as well we were about to make a diversion before the next winery.

+The palate (and the mind) needed time to clear after what we'd encountered.

-We stopped at the lookout atop Quarry Hill for a spectacular view over the Polish Hill River) and headed on to the Sevenhill Cellars, where Madam had a wander while I sat in the car trying to gather my thoughts before the next flurry of activity which was going to feature a succession of more five-star wineries.
+We stopped at the lookout atop Quarry Hill for a spectacular view over the Polish Hill River) and headed on to the Sevenhill Cellars.

+Madam had a wander while I sat in the car trying to gather my thoughts before the next flurry of activity which was going to feature a succession of more five-star wineries.